solcoteh/yescrypt_cracker/README.md

 * Accepts hash input from a file.
 * Accepts a wordlist file path as an argument.
-* Uses Python's built-in `crypt` module to hash and compare.
 * Simple, lightweight, and easy to use.
 * Supports **yescrypt**, provided your system’s `crypt()` implementation supports it.